-The 5-4 decision in favor of McCutcheon was not a shock to veteran campaign finance reformers and Court watchers.
-The Court had condoned a free-for-all; the federal government could no longer prevent citizens from giving money to as many different candidates and parties as they want.
+The 5-4 decision in favor of McCutcheon was not a shock to veteran campaign finance reformers and Supreme Court watchers.
+The court had condoned a free-for-all; the federal government could no longer prevent citizens from giving money to as many different candidates and parties as they want.
 Thought the base limits remained in place, any real restraint was gone.
 In writing for the majority, Chief Justice Roberts's opinion was detailed, but ultimately made a lot of assumptions, that in hindsight, seem ridiculous.

 While he began by referencing Buckley as an example of precedent and existing controls on campaign finances, he concluded that the case really had no relation to McCutcheon:

 "There is no need in this case to revisit Buckley’s distinction between contributions and expenditures and the corresponding distinction in standards of review."

 And he continued: